bootstrap-vue/bootstrap-vue/docs/reference/sizes/README.md

 # Sizes

+> Bootstrap V4 CSS provdes severl classes that control the sizing of elements, of which some of these have been translatd into component props.

+## Component `size` prop
-> Various components allow for an optional size (via hte `size` prop).
+Various components allow for an optional size (via hte `size` prop).
 Below are the sizez supported via the default Bootsrap V4 CSS.

 Available Sizes: